gerardbm/atomic/README.md

 **Blood Mode**: base colors use the red color (hue 0°).

-This is an alternative mode with blood color.
+This is an alternative mode with red color.

 ![Atomic-scheme](https://github.com/gerardbm/Atomic/blob/master/img/atomic-blood-mc.png)